Greek Expeditionary Force (Korea)

 The Greek Expeditionary Force (GEF) in Korea (Εκστρατευτικόν Σώμα Ελλάδος; romanized: Ekstrateftikon Soma Ellados, abbreviated ΕΚΣΕ) was formed in response to the United Nations appeal for assistance in the Korean War.
-It comprised a reinforced Hellenic Army infantry battalion and a Royal Hellenic Air Force (RHAF) flight of seven transport planes.
+It comprised a reinforced Hellenic Army (HA) infantry battalion and the Royal Hellenic Air Force (RHAF) 13th flight of seven transport planes (C-47).

+Greece originally intended to send a brigade to Korea; upon consultation with the US, however, the expeditionary force was downgraded to a battalion attached to the US 1st Cavalry Division.
+The 13th Flight supported the US marine division and played an important role of evacuating the dead and the wounded.
+After the armistice, the RHAF unit withdrew in May 1955 and the HA unit in December 1955.
 Greece was the fifth largest troop contributor to U.N.
 Forces in Korea.

-The Greek forces brought valuable combat experience from their war against communist guerrillas in Greece and they were also skilled in using American weapons.
-Because of the mountainous terrain in their homeland, they easily acclimated to the Korean topography.
-At the height of the war 1,263 Greek soldiers and airmen were in Korea.
+The Greek forces brought valuable combat experience from their war against communist guerrillas in Greece (see Greek Civil War) and they were also skilled in using American weapons.
+Having recently fought in the mountainous terrain of their homeland, they easily acclimated to the Korean topography, and the UN command was especially impressed by how quickly Greek troops were able to move.

+A total of 10,255 Greek personnel were sent to Korea.
+186 or 187 were killed in action and 617 wounded in action.
+The bodies of all Greek soldiers killed in the war have been returned to Greece.

 RHAF Transport Flight

-The seven C-47s of 13th Flight, with 67 Air Force officers and personnel, departed from Elefsis air base at 0830 on November 11, 1950.
+The seven C-47s of 13th Flight, with 67 Air Force officers and personnel, departed from Elefsis air base at 08:30 on November 11, 1950.
 They belonged to the 355 Transport Squadron, known for its participation in the recent civil war.
 The majority of the officers and NCOs of this first mission were experienced airmen, being veterans of the Mediterranean and Middle East Theatre of World War II and the Greek Civil War.

-On December 3, 1950, the first Greek aircraft landed on Korean soil.
-The Greek flight was immediately attached to the 21st Troop Carrier Sqn. (later renamed 6461 TC Sqn.) of the 374th Wing, United States Air Force, based initially at Daegu.
+On December 1, 1950, they arrived in Japan and immediately attached to the 21st Troop Carrier Sqn. (later renamed 6461 TC Sqn.) of the 374th Wing, United States Air Force, based initially at Daegu, helping at the Battle of Chosin Reservoir.

 From May 14, 1951, the flight was based at Kimpo air base where it remained until May 23, 1955.
 During its time in Korea, the Greek Flight carried out 2,916 missions, comprising air evacuations, the transport of personnel and prisoners, drops of supplies and ammunition, the replenishment of allied bases and the collection of operational information.
 In total, its planes carried 70,568 passengers, including 9,243 wounded.
 It logged 13,777 flight hours.
 Losses included 12 officers and NCOs and two C-47s.